Civil Engineering Outsourcing Solutions Delivered By IBN Technologies

 About IBN Technologies

-IBN Technologies LLC , an outsourcing specialist with 25 years of experience, serves clients across the United States, United Kingdom, Middle East, and India.
+IBN Technologies LLC , an outsourcing specialist with 26 years of experience, serves clients across the United States, United Kingdom, Middle East, and India.
 Renowned for its expertise in the use- Real estate and construction (civil engineering) Industry, RPA, Intelligent Process Automation includes AP Automation services like P2P, Q2C, and Record-to-Report.
-IBN Technologies provides solutions compliant with ISO 9001:2015, 27001:2022, CMMI-5, and GDPR standards.
+IBN Technologies provides solutions compliant with ISO 9001:2015, 27001:2022.
 The company has established itself as a leading provider of IT, KPO, and BPO, Outsourcing services in finance and accounting, including CPAs, Hedge funds, alternative investments, banking, travel, and human resources.
 It offers customized solutions that drive AR efficiency and growth.

 Legal Disclaimer: